madrus/taskbox-react/README.md

 alid.md  jsx-a11y/anchor-is-valid
 ```

 This is because the `a` attribute is only being used as a handle to trigger some JavaScript code and not as a real link.
-I followed the advice to replace `a` with `button` tag in `Task.js` line 22:
+I followed the [advice](https://github.com/evcohen/eslint-plugin-jsx-a11y/blob/master/docs/rules/anchor-is-valid.md) to replace `a` with the `button` tag in `Task.js` line 22:

 ``` jsx
 <a onClick={ () => onPinTask(id) }>